Rational points of varieties with ample cotangent bundle over function fields of positive characteristic: Introduction

 {\bf Remark.} In Theorem \ref{Mtheor}, we assume that $K$ is the function field of a curve (see also the discussion above).
-This restriction, which can probably be removed at the price of added technicality, comes from the fact that we need to consider a smooth compactification of $U$ in the proof and also from the fact that we need to consider a N\'eron desingularisation of a scheme over $U$.
+This restriction, which can probably be removed at the price of added technicality, comes from the fact that we need to consider a smooth compactification of the curve $U$ in the proof and also from the fact that our proof depends on the existence of N\'eron desingularisations.
+It seems difficult to reduce the case of a high dimensional base to the case of a base of dimension one by a slicing argument, because it is not clear (to us) how the assumption that the rational points are Zariski dense in a certain closed set behaves when one passes to a fibre in a family.

 We now describe the strategy of the proof of Theorem \ref{Mtheor}, which can be viewed as a refinement of the method of Grauert (see \cite[chap.
 VI]{Lang-Survey} for a nice overview of this method), in which all the higher jet schemes are brought into the picture (unlike Grauert, who considers only the first jet scheme).